-Sample Syllabus: Writing and Selling the Successful Musical
+Sample Syllabus Points: Writing and Selling the Successful Musical

-In Session One, the overview of the ten week program will be discussed.
-CD and video excerpts of the best and worst of American Musical Theatre (Film and Television) will then be played and Bob will cover and analyze the whys of the successes and failures thereby helping to comprehend the do’s and don’ts of the creative Musical process.
+Audio and video excerpts of the best and worst of American Musical Theatre (Film and Television) will be played and Bob will cover and analyze the whys of the successes and failures thereby helping to comprehend the do’s and don’ts of the creative Musical process.
 Bob will also cover the evolution, musical icons and trends of this genre for the past four decades and focus on what constitutes a workable Musical concept… and what would make a concept possibly unworkable for the musical theatre.
-Extensive examples and discussion of same will follow… focusing specifically on the major elements of a successful musical in all genres.
-Members will be asked to present possible new Musical concepts, original or adaptation, at the next meeting.
+Examples and discussion of same will follow… focusing specifically on the major elements of a successful musical in all genres.
+Members will be asked to present possible new Musical concepts, original or adaptation, at this and/or the next meeting.

-Session Four shall begin with the presentation of songs by composers and/or their singer of choice. followed by critiques and a discussion.
+We will present songs followed by critiques and a discussion.
 The processes and approaches to song re-writes will be explored as well, from character development through plot analysis and message support.
 We will also discuss the Workshop Process: How to produce one from venue selection and director choice to casting, the impact of the staging of the workshop, rehearsal re-write process and co-ordination of the invite list and showcase night presentation.
 The assignment will be to re-write the song presentation for the following week.

-Session Five shall be dedicated to the re-write process:: What have you learned from the presentation and how to fix it – from lyric and scene re-writes to incorrect song placement, structure and necessary additions to script and score to insure the play’s message is more impactfully communicated.
-CD examples shall include songs cut from famous musicals with a discussion as to why the songs didn’t work and was replaced.
+We will dedicate time to the re-write process:: What have you learned from the presentation and how you can fix it – from lyric and scene re-writes to incorrect song placement, structure and necessary additions to script and score to insure the play’s message is more impactfully communicated.
+Audio examples shall include songs cut from famous musicals with a discussion as to why the songs didn’t work and was replaced.
 Re-written songs by each member shall also be presented.
 The assignment will then be to compose a second song for your concept for the next session.

-Week Six will focus first on the business side of creating the new musical.
+We will address the business side of creating the new musical.
 Topics will include: Option and composer/lyricist agreements, requirements for score demos and presentation packages for producer submissions and how to pitch new projects for pitches for options and development money.
 The second round of songs shall be presented by composers, followed by notes.
-The assignemnet shall be the re-write of Song #2.
+The assignment shall be the re-write of Song #2.

 Following the presentation of the Rewrite of song #2, we will discuss how to mount a presentation: From casting to venue… From staging to rehearsal process.
 What is your goal for presentation and who should and should not be invited.
 From director and choreographer choice – to the decision of doing an under the radar reading to a 29 hour reading or workshop.
 All issues as to how to make the best decisions for the future of your musical will be discussed.